rklymentiev/py-for-neuro/chapters/chapter6.md

 <exercise id="1" title="Disclaimer">

 The main goal of this chapter is not "how to perform a statistical analysis", but rather "how to perform a statistical analysis in Python, given that you are familiar with the math".
-If you are not familiar with some of the topics, you can check tutorials/videos I include below.
+If you are not familiar with some of the topics, you can check the tutorials/videos I include below.
 If you are familiar with statistics, you may be annoyed with the oversimplification.
 I skip most of the assumptions checking, data manipulation, etc. since that's not the goal here.

-Also, we are not really interested with the study designs and how exactly the observations were collected in given data sets.
-All the results should not be taking serious and no generalization should be applied.
+Also, we are not really interested in the study designs and how exactly the observations were collected in given data sets.
+All the results should not be taken seriously and no generalization should be applied.

 Further reading: